liquidctl/liquidctl/README.md

 [bash completions]: extra/completions/liquidctl.bash

-## Installing on FreeBSD
+## Installing on FreeBSD or DragonFlyBSD

+### FreeBSD

-liquidctl is maintained in the Ports Collection (thanks to ehaupt@FreeBSD.org), and it is available as a pre-built binary package.
+liquidctl is maintained in the FreeBSD Ports Collection (thanks to ehaupt@FreeBSD.org), and it is available as a pre-built binary package.

 - port: `sysutils/py-liquidctl`
 - binary: `pkg install py37-liquidctl`